Concierge - Boat trips

-Capri's typical "gozzo" boats are used for various types of private tour around the island.
-Far from the bustling crowds, in complete comfort and safety, and with the assistance of an experienced sailor, visitors sail around the island, past Capri's secluded bays and legendary sea caves like the Grotta Azzurra and the Grotta Verde.
+Capri's traditional "gozzo" boats are used for various types of private tours around the island.
+Far from the bustling crowds, in complete comfort and safety, and with the assistance of an experienced sailor, visitors sail around the island, past Capri's secluded bays and legendary sea caves like the Blue Grotto and the Grotta Verde.

 The busy and picturesque port of Marina Grande is framed by groups of colorful little houses.
 Boat trips usually commence here.

 The Grotta Bianca is easily visible from the sea, but to best appreciate its beauty passengers will need to disembark and climb up the steps in the rocks which lead inside the cave via a small tunnel dug out of the stone.
 Only in this way will they be able to see the white stalactites and stalagmites and enjoy the view of the sea from above, through the mouth of the cave.